Skip to content Skip to left sidebar Skip to footer

 3. Schedule your work with the City representative and keep them updated of your schedule or any changes.

 4. Notify the City Engineer or his/her representative when construction activities occur so proper inspections may be done.
 Failure to provide such notification may result in the work not being accepted and the forfeiture of your deposit.
-Deposit will be returned six (6) months after your application upon final inspection approval.
+Deposit will be returned six (6) months after notification of completion of work and final inspection approval.

 Open Cut